Deploy Scope Documentation

 How to roll out

-Start with a deploy template in your CI tool or wiki.
+- Start with a template.
+Deploy-doc template per org in CI tool or wiki; standard starting point.